Analysis of the Lifting Graph: Introduction

-\begin{par} In 1976 Lov\'asz proved that for any vertex $s$ in an Eulerian graph $G$, a feasible lift exists of $G$ at $s$ \cite{Lovasz}.
-Mader defined lifting only for pairs of edges $sv$ and $sw$ such that $v\neq w$, and in 1978 \cite{Mader} he proved that for any graph $G$, not necessarily Eulerian, if the vertex $s$ is not a cut-vertex, $\deg(s) \geq 4$, and $s$ has at least two neighbours, then there exists a feasible lift of $G$ at $s$ of a pair of edges with different other ends.
-In the same paper Mader used lifting in reproving a theorem of Nash-Williams about strongly connected orientations. \end{par} \begin{par} When $\deg(s)=2$, the pair of edges incident with $s$ is clearly feasible, regardless of whether they are parallel or whether $s$ is a cut-vertex or not.
+Mader defined lifting only for pairs of edges $sv$ and $sw$ such that $v\neq w$, and in 1978 \cite{mader1978reduction} he proved that for any graph $G$, not necessarily Eulerian, if the vertex $s$ is not a cut-vertex, $\deg(s) \geq 4$, and $s$ has at least two neighbours, then there exists a feasible lift of $G$ at $s$ of a pair of edges with different other ends.
+In the same paper \cite[Theorem~22]{mader1978reduction} Mader used lifting to give an alternative proof for the theorem of Nash-Williams that every finite graph has an admissible orientation \cite{nash1960orientations}, where an admissible orientation is one such that for any two vertices $x$ and $y$ the number of edge-disjoint paths directed from $x$ to $y$ is at least half the number of edge-disjoint paths between $x$ and $y$, rounded down.

+When $\deg(s)=2$, the pair of edges incident with $s$ is clearly feasible, regardless of whether they are parallel or whether $s$ is a cut-vertex or not.
 The case when $\deg(s)=3$ is problematic as it is possible that no pair of edges incident with $s$ forms a feasible lift, for example if $G$ is $K_4$ or $K_{4,1}$.
-Section 7 is dedicated to studying that case. \end{par} \begin{par} In 1992 Frank \cite{Frank} proved that if $s$ is not incident with a cut-edge and $\deg(s)\neq 3$, then there are $\lfloor \deg(s)/2 \rfloor$ disjoint feasible pairs of edges.
+Section 7 is dedicated to studying that case.

+In 1992 Frank \cite{frank} proved that if $s$ is not incident with a cut-edge and $\deg(s)\neq 3$, then there are $\lfloor \deg(s)/2 \rfloor$ disjoint feasible pairs of edges.
 In his paper, unlike Mader, he allowed lifting parallel pairs of edges.
 Frank's result does not necessarily mean that these disjoint pairs are feasible if lifted in sequence.
 If $sv_1$, $sw_1$, and $sv_2$, $sw_2$ are two disjoint feasible pairs, then it is possible that the pair $sv_2$, $sw_2$ is not feasible in $G_{v_1,w_1}$ (see Figure \ref{example 2 lifting from deg 5 to deg 3}).
 Frank's theorem only tells us that there is at most one edge incident with $s$ that does not form a feasible pair with any other edge incident with $s$.
-In other words, any independent set in $L(G,s,k)$ has size at most $\lceil \deg(s)/2 \rceil $ (recall that a set of vertices is \textit{independent} if no two vertices in it are adjacent). \end{par}
+In other words, any independent set in $L(G,s,k)$ has size at most $\lceil \deg(s)/2 \rceil $ (recall that a set of vertices is \textit{independent} if no two vertices in it are adjacent).

-\begin{theorem} \cite{Frank} (Frank 1992) Let $G$ be a graph containing a vertex $s$ not incident with a cut-edge such that $\deg(s)\neq 3$.
+\begin{theorem} \cite{frank} (Frank 1992) Let $G$ be a graph containing a vertex $s$ not incident with a cut-edge such that $\deg(s)\neq 3$.
 Then there are $\lfloor \deg(s)/2 \rfloor $ pairwise disjoint pairs of edges incident with $s$ each of which defining a feasible lift. \end{theorem}